Lego Alpha Team: Construction sets

-According to BrickLink, The Lego Group released a total of 34 Lego sets and promotional polybags as part of Lego Alpha Team theme.
+According to BrickLink, The Lego Group released a total of 34 Lego sets and promotional polybags as part of the Lego Alpha Team theme.
 The product line was eventually discontinued by the end of 2005.

 Original

 The theme's first main sets and promotional polybags was released from 2001 to 2002.
 The original toy sets were centred around Alpha Team attacking Ogel's base, which was a control centre on a floating island.
 The team used a variety of vehicles to attack Ogel's base, including the Alpha Team ATV and the Cruiser.
 Each vehicle displayed the Alpha Team logo, which was a globe with a red ring around it.
 Ogel's logo was a skull face, which appeared on his control centre and ship.